gpoell/qmul-rbh-gui/README.md

 7. [Helpful Articles](#helpful-articles)

 ## Project Background
 My dissertation is focused on classifying strawberry ripeness using the tactile data from the soft robotic gripper.
-The goal is to develop a technique that emulates how we use our sense of touch to assess the quality of certain crops, like picking ripe avacados at a supermarket.
+The goal is to develop a technique that emulates how we use our sense of touch to assess the quality of certain crops, like picking ripe avocados at a supermarket.
 Computer vision is a popular and efficient technique for assessing crop ripeness, especially now that modern cameras can see better than humans.
-However, not all crops are visually distinguishable based on their ripeness levels, and problems with computer vision still persist in occluded harvesting environments where cameras struggle to see through shadows or branches, which is still an issue while harvesting strawberries.
-Providing a simple technique using tactile data to reinforce what the camera sees with what the gripper feels could prove useful when harvesting in occluded environments and performing post harvest quality inspections.
+However, not all crops are visually differentiable based on their ripeness levels, and problems with computer vision persist in occluded harvesting environments where cameras struggle to see through shadows or branches, which is a particular issue while harvesting strawberries.
+Providing a simple technique using tactile data to reinforce what cameras see with what the gripper feels could prove useful when harvesting in occluded environments and performing post-harvest quality inspections.

 ## Installation and Dependencies
 ### Software
-Python3 is required to run this application and the latest download insturctions are found [here.](https://www.python.org/downloads/ "Python Downloads").
+Python3 is required to run this application and the latest download instructions are found [here.](https://www.python.org/downloads/ "Python Downloads").
 The current version used at the time of writing this documentation is 3.11.2.
 Software     | Version
 ------      | ------
 Python3        | latest